core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## CoAP NoSec Mode ## {#chap-security-considerations-nosec-mode}

 CoAP group communication, if not protected, is vulnerable to all the attacks mentioned in {{Section 11 of RFC7252}} for IP multicast.
-Moreover, as also discussed in {{I-D.irtf-t2trg-amplification-attacks}}, the NoSec mode is susceptible to source IP address spoofing, hence amplification attacks are especially feasible and greatly effective, since a single request can result in multiple responses from multiple servers (see {{ssec-amplification}}).
+Moreover, as also discussed in {{I-D.irtf-t2trg-amplification-attacks}}, the NoSec mode is susceptible to source IP address spoofing, hence amplification attacks are especially feasible and greatly harmful, since a single request can result in multiple responses from multiple servers (see {{ssec-amplification}}).

 For these reasons and in order to prevent proliferation of high-volume amplification attacks as further discussed in {{ssec-amplification}}, it is NOT RECOMMENDED to use CoAP group communication in NoSec mode.
 The requirement in {{chap-unsecured-groupcomm}} on publically accessible CoAP servers also aims to prevent amplification attacks.